Multimodal Subspace Support Vector Data Description: Introduction

 \section{Introduction}

-\IEEEPARstart{I}n our surroundings on daily basis, we are exposed to information from many different sources.
+In our surroundings, on a daily basis, we are exposed to information from many different sources.
 Different sensors are used to gather information about similar objects.
-Our brains usually performs well in combining the information from different sources to make a concise analysis of that particular entity.
+Our brains usually perform well in combining the information from different sources to make a concise analysis of that particular entity.
 In order to analyze an entity, even a single source of information might be enough, but to make some critical decisions it is important to combine information from different sources in a systematic way.
-For example, if a person is walking in a crowd, the main information to not hit anything comes from visual cues, but people can warn each other also by voice or even by touch and this extra information helps in understanding the environment in a better way.
-Smell could help to avoid unpleasant spots, too.
+For example, if a person is walking in a crowd, the main information to not hit anything comes from visual cues, but people can warn each other also by voice or even by touch, and this extra information helps in understanding the environment in a better way.
+The smell could help to avoid unpleasant spots, too.
 As another example, while watching a movie, only visual information of the scenes may not be enough to understand the whole scenario, but the audio and/or captions combined together with the visuals information will provide the full information.

-In machine learning techniques for predictive data modelling, training data is needed to form a model which can accurately classify the future instances into a predefined number of classes.
+In machine learning techniques for predictive data modeling, training data are used to form a model that can accurately classify future instances into a predefined number of classes.
 In many cases, data comes from sensors and can be further processed to extract different features.
-The term multimodal is used to describe the data coming from different sensors (also referred to as mode or modality), however it is also used as synonym to multi-view when different features are extracted from the same sensor or when there are multiple similar sensors, e.g., cameras.
+The term \textit{multimodal} is used to describe the data coming from different sensors (also referred to as mode or modality), however, it is also used as a synonym to \textit{multi-view} when different features are extracted from the same sensor or when there are multiple similar sensors, e.g., cameras.
+The aim of multimodal machine learning algorithms is to build models that can process and relate information from more than one modality (or view).